BuildOnViction/docs/docs/wp-and-research/economics-paper.md

 Token voters should vote for Candidates who signal a strong support for TomoChain because if the Candidate does not become a Masternode, voters will not receive any rewards.
 However, token voters should also vote for the less voted Candidates because the most voted Candidates will receive less reward per token stake comparatively.

-## LONG TERM PLATFORM ECONOMICS CONSIDERATION
+## Long Term Platform Economics Consideration

 ### P/E theory of token value